- July 6, 2017

 These conditions include, but are not limited to:

 We will examine each of these conditions as they relate to the complex ecological needs and life cycle of ticks.

 Ticks have long life cycles.
-Adult female ticks generally feed on a mammalian host and mate in the fall before overwintering in the leaf litter or soil (see image below, the engorged female in the bottom of the image just laid the shiny yellow eggs).
-In spring the females lay a batch of eggs (on average an egg mass is approximately 3000 eggs), which hatch into larvae in the summer (larva is depicted as the small tick to the right, above the egg mass).
+Adult female ticks generally feed on a mammalian host and mate in the fall before overwintering in the leaf litter or soil (see image, the engorged female in the bottom of the image just laid the shiny yellow eggs).
+In spring the females lay a batch of eggs (on average an egg mass is approximately 3000 eggs), which hatch into larvae in the summer (thousands of larva can be seen in the cup below from the eggs of ONE female).
 These larvae seek a blood meal, drop off the host, and then molt into the nymphal stage (nymph is center, above the egg mass, looks like a small adult tick).
 The nymphs then become inactive and overwinter in the leaf litter or soil.